Code-Institute-Submissions/BitWise-Front-End_2/README.md

     <summary style="font-weight:bold">Iteration 5</summary>
 <br>

-Iteration 5 was added after all the other core functionality was built with the intension of adding functions to enhance the site.
+Iteration 5 was added after all the other core functionality was built with the intention of adding functions to enhance the site.
 The key focus was to add functionality to allow users to recommend articles to each other(and themselves) as well as a funcition to allow users to add multiple links to their articles as opposed to just a single github link:

 - CRD functionality for recommendations.
 - CRUD functionality for links.